carlgrundberg/shapelink-node-sdk/README.md

 !Not ready for use!

-Node client for the [Everysport API](http://developer.shapelink.com/index.php/Main_Page).
+Node client for the [Shapelink API](http://developer.shapelink.com/index.php/Main_Page).

 ## Install